JTMadsen/Bag-of-Ideas/WordLadder/Readme.md

 This uses a BFS for the shortest path, and a DFS for the path given steps.

 To ensure speed of this process with large dictionary inputs, an adjacency list is created and nodes used (Thanks @Ruairi) minimizing the amount of time spent iteratiing through each chain.

+In the future I would use a Map<D, List<D>> for adjacency lists, instead of List<List<D>> It means a better constant time access and you don't have remember indices, only having to remember the values.